Welcome to my review of the best fly rods for beginners.

 It’s that good.

 In conclusion, I believe the best all-around rod for beginners is a 9 foot 5-weight slow or medium-fast action rod.
-You probably aren’t going to find an easier starter combo than Cabela’s Prestige Combo.
-It has everything that you need to get started, and the outfit itself is very high quality.
+That is what I’d recommend you get for your first rod.